Experience

 The most enriching aspect of AGU ’23 was the feedback I received.
 There were so many different people with different opinions, thoughts, and theories about my work, many of which I had yet to consider.
 Talking with so many amazing people helped me think through my research and think about what I would’ve done differently and what I would do differently on my next research project.

 This hackathon was the fourth annual PGE Energy AI Hackathon at UT.
 I led a team of five to tackle a data science challenge using Python.
-Together, we delved into data analytics and machine learning to address an energy-related problem.
+Together, we delved into data analytics and machine learning to address a subsurface energy problem.
 We focused on a sparsely populated dataset, requiring data analysis and feature elimination to identify critical factors for our machine learning model.
 It was an exciting (but exhausting) experience collaborating with my team to find innovative solutions to complex issues.
 It took place over a weekend; completing the project was an intense effort, but despite the difficulty, it was a gratifying and rewarding experience!

 McCombs Summer Institute was an eight-week program designed to enhance business acumen and career readiness.
 From discussions and mock interviews to resume workshops and stock market simulations, I sharpened my skills understanding of the world of business.